PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Voxels + Triangles/Lecture/english.md

 # Making the quad in Unity
-Make a new Unity project from Unity Hub for this course.
+Make a new Unity project for this course.
 Make the project a 3D project using the Universal Render Pipeline.

-Once that loads, make a new folder under assets called  `Qaud`.
-In it put a new scene called Quad, as well as c new script called `Quad`.
-You project should look like the following.
+Once that loads, make a new folder under the Assets folder called "Qaud".
+In  the "Quad" folder put a new scene called Quad, as well as new script called `Quad`.
+The project should then look like the following.

 ```
     Assets/